directus/visual-editing/test-website/readme.md

 ### Rendering modes:

-- Monolith / server only rendering: use as with php
+- Monolith / server only rendering: use as with PHP
 - SSG: live data only on hydration
 - SSR: always with live data
 - Dev mode: if you want to play around